v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 ![Blob Containers](./media/portal-browser-container.png)

 3. Using the `good_bundles.zip` file downloaded in Step 1:
-    + Determine which container this file should be uploaded too
+    + Determine which container this file should be uploaded to.

 4. Using  the `bad_bundles.zip` file downloaded in Step 1:
-    + Determine which container this file should be uploaded too
+    + Determine which container this file should be uploaded to.

 > Refer to the Troubleshooting section below or FHIR Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for more information